scottmckenzie/pgpcr/workflow.md

 New
 ---
  - Generate new GPG Master key, prompting for userid and password
+ - Backup master key to two backup disks (using the same process as storage export below)
  - Ask user how they want to export their key

 ### Storage (better name needed)